Homemade Lox Spread

 • Plain cream cheese – At room temperature.
 I like full-fat, but you can use low-fat cream cheese or Neufchatel.

 • Smoked salmon – Finely chopped.
 If possible, buy your smoked salmon freshly sliced at a Jewish deli or market with the option of salmon sliced to order.
-If not, look for packages of cold-smoked salmon (hot-smoked salmon is something else).
+Pick a high-quality, thinly sliced smoked salmon.
+Nova-style or cold-smoked salmon works really well.
+If not, look for packages of cold-smoked salmon.
 King (Chinook) is an excellent type of salmon, as is red (sockeye), which might be less expensive.
 Look for nova lox, which is less salty, instead of regular lox.
 Good smoked salmon should have an even color and a firm texture; stay away from mushy smoked salmon.
+Avoid hot-smoked salmon, which has a firmer texture and more intense flavor that won’t blend into the cream cheese as smoothly.

 Add-ins: